jesstrinh/VB_MAMP_Manuscript/README.md

 - Pulling csp22s from cold shock protein: _pull_csp22s.py_

 I manually curated the results from these scripts because not EVERY sequence of csp22 or elf18 were able to be retrieved automatically.
 These two scripts also generate two tables: one of csp22 epitopes grouped by taxonomic class, and one of unique epitopes with counts to later sort out epitopes by abundance in dataset.

+Lastly, since I wanted to pull all the MAMP copy number data together, I used a script to pool genome files, protein files, and copy number counts together: _copy_number_metadata_convert.py_.
+This was mostly to plot the data on R.